mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 <img src="{{  site.baseurl  }}/images/data_engineering/intermediate_sql/download.png" width="70%" height="70%">
 </center>

-The next step is to install [PGAdmin](https://www.pgadmin.org/), a graphical user interface (GUI) that makes it easy to interact with our PostgreSQL database(s).
+The next step is to install [pgAdmin](https://www.pgadmin.org/), a graphical user interface (GUI) that makes it easy to interact with our PostgreSQL database(s).
 We do this by going to the [installation page](https://www.pgadmin.org/download/), clicking the link for our operating system, and then following the steps.

-Once it's installed, we open PGAdmin and click on "Add new server."
+Once it's installed, we open pgAdmin and click on "Add new server."
 This step actually sets up a connection to an _existing_ server, which is why we needed to install Postgres first.
 I named my server `home` and passed in the password I defined during the Postgres installation.

 We're now ready to create some tables!
 Let's create a set of tables that describe the data a school might have: students, classrooms, and grades.
 We'll model our data such that a classroom consists of multiple students, each which has multiple grades.